 While mediastinal or subcutaneous emphysema may resolve spontaneously, pneumothorax generally requires specific treatment to remove the air and reinflate the lung.
-AGE is a medical emergency, requiring intervention, which includes recompression treatment with hyperbaric oxygen.
+AGE is a medical emergency, requiring urgent intervention with hyperbaric oxygen recompression treatment.

 Lung overinflation injuries from scuba diving can range from dramatic and life threatening to mild symptoms of chest pain and dyspnea.
 Although pulmonary barotrauma is relatively uncommon in divers, prompt medical evaluation is necessary, and evidence for this condition should always be considered in the presence of respiratory or neurologic symptoms following a dive.

-Decompression illness (DCI) is an all-inclusive term that describes the dysbaric injuries (AGE) and decompression sickness (DCS).
+Decompression illness (DCI) describes the dysbaric injuries (such as AGE) and decompression sickness (DCS).
 Because the 2 diseases are considered to result from separate causes, they are described here separately.
 However, from a clinical and practical standpoint, distinguishing between them in the field may be impossible and unnecessary, since the initial treatment is the same for both.
 DCI can occur even in divers who have carefully followed the standard decompression tables and the principles of safe diving.
-Serious permanent injury may result from either AGE or DCS.
+Serious permanent injury or death may result from either AGE or DCS.

 Gas entering the arterial blood through ruptured pulmonary vessels can distribute bubbles into the body tissues, including the heart and brain, where they can disrupt circulation or damage vessel walls.
-AGE may cause minimal neurologic symptoms, dramatic symptoms that require immediate attention, or death.
+The presentation of AGE ranges from minimal neurologic symptoms to dramatic symptoms that require immediate attention.
 Common signs and symptoms include the following:

 In general, any scuba diver who surfaces unconscious or loses consciousness within 10 minutes after surfacing should be suspected to have AGE.
 Intervention with basic life support is indicated, including the administration of the highest fraction of oxygen, followed by rapid evacuation to a hyperbaric oxygen treatment facility.

-Breathing air under pressure causes excess inert gas (usually nitrogen) to dissolve in body tissues.
+Breathing air under pressure causes excess inert gas (usually nitrogen) to dissolve in body tissues and can saturate these tissues.
 The amount of gas dissolved is proportional to and increases with depth and time.
 As the diver ascends back to the surface, the excess dissolved gas must be cleared through respiration via the bloodstream.
-Depending on the amount dissolved and the rate of ascent, some gas can supersaturate tissues, where it separates from solution to form bubbles, interfering with blood flow and tissue oxygenation and causing the following signs and symptoms of DCS:
+Depending on the amount dissolved and the rate of ascent, some gas can supersaturate tissues, where it separates from solution to form bubbles, interfering with blood flow and tissue oxygenation and causes the following signs and symptoms: